-The only complete copy of the 1526 Tyndale New Testament is in the Württembergische Landesbibliothek in Stuttgart, Germany, which does not have its website in English.
-However, the site can be viewed as translated into English by Google at http://tinyurl.com/q67tn4t.
+The only complete copy of the 1526 Tyndale New Testament is in the Württembergische Landesbibliothek in Stuttgart, Germany.
+As far as I can tell, the description of Tyndale New Testament on its website is in German.
+However, the page can be viewed as translated into English by Google at http://tinyurl.com/q67tn4t.

 The text of the complete 1526 Tyndale New Testament is available from StudyLight.org at http://www.studylight.org/desk/?l=en&query=Matthew+1§ion=2&translation=tyn&oq=

 The 1535 edition of the Coverdale Bible is on GreatSite’s Bibles-Online at http://www.bibles-online.net/1535/.
-This site uses Adobe Flash, which does not work on iPads and iPhones.
 The text of the Coverdale Bible is available from StudyLight.org at http://www.studylight.org/desk/?l=en&query=Genesis+1&translation=mcb.

 The 1537 edition of the Matthew’s Bible is on GreatSite’s Bibles-Online at http://www.bibles-online.net/1537/.
-This site uses Adobe Flash, which does not work on iPads and iPhones. http://archive.org/details/MatthewBible1537 allows you to see the Matthew’s Bible online or download a PDF.
+You can see the Matthew's Bible online or download a PDF at http://archive.org/details/MatthewBible1537 .

 The Great Bible

 The 1541 edition of the Great Bible is on GreatSite’s Bibles-Online at http://www.bibles-online.net/1541/.
-This site uses Adobe Flash, which does not work on iPads and iPhones. http://archive.org/details/GreatBible1540 allows you to see the Great Bible or download a PDF.
+You can see the Great Bible or download a PDF at

 The Bishops’ Bible